 And finally a visit to Northumberland National Park would not be complete without a visit to the Sycamore Gap tree.
 This tree is one of the most photographed in the country and stands in a dip in Hadrian’s Wall in the park.
 It has (in 2016) won the award for English Tree of the Year from the Woodland Trust.

-2. The North-East coast of England can be cold and windy all year round so pack accordingly!
+- The North-East coast of England can be cold and windy all year round so pack accordingly!
 It can be hot in summer and when it is there is always the possibility of a sea fret – which is a cool mist that covers the coast and the temperature will drop considerably.
 If there is a sea fret drive inland!
+Check out my UK packing guide which suggests what to pack for all season.

 Choosing accommodation for your holiday in Northumberland can be overwhelming with the vast amount of choices available.